Eric Esch: Boxing career; "King of the 4 Rounders" (1994–2002)

 Esch began his fighting career on the Toughman Contest scene in Texarkana, Arkansas, in the early 1990s and went on to become a five-time World Toughman Heavyweight Champion with a record of 56–5 with 36 knockouts.
-He received the nickname "Butterbean" when he was forced to go on a diet (consisting mostly of chicken and butterbeans) in order to meet the Toughman 400 pound (181 kg) weight limit under the new age trainer Prozay Buell “the better Buell”.
+He received the nickname "Butterbean" when he was forced to go on a diet (consisting mostly of chicken and butterbeans) in order to meet the Toughman 400 pound (181 kg) weight limit under the new age trainer Prozay Buell, "the better Buell".

 He made his professional boxing debut on October 15, 1994, beating Tim Daniels by decision in Birmingham, Alabama.
 He soon developed a cult following and became known as "King of the 4 Rounders".
 Speaking of his popularity in a 2008 interview with BoxingInsider, Esch stated:

-Esch ran up a string of wins, mostly by knockout, before being stopped in two rounds by Mitchell Rose on December 15, 1995.
-He went on the road, around the United States, winning 51 consecutive matches, including against Peter McNeeley.
-While the majority of his opponents were technically limited club-level fighters early in his career, he did move up the ranks to win the IBA Super Heavyweight Championship on April 12, 1997, with a second round technical knockout of Ed White at the Thomas & Mack Center in Las Vegas, Nevada.
-He made five successful title defences before relinquishing his championship in 2000.
+Esch ran up a string of wins, mostly by knockout, before being stopped in two rounds by last-minute replacement Mitchell Rose on December 15, 1995.
+Rose would later claim that representatives of Top Rank Boxing approached him the night before the fight and offered him five thousand dollars to throw the match.
+Esch would then go on to win or draw his next 51 matches (although a number of his wins and draws by decision were considered highly controversial).
+His most notable win during that time was against Peter McNeeley.
+Esch never defeated an actively ranked heavyweight contender by any of the four major boxing organizations (WBA, WBC, IBF, WBO).
+In 1997, however, his promoter Bob Arum convinced the International Box–ing Association (IBA) to create a title specifically for Esch called "The IBA Super Heavyweight Championship".
+In a 1999 interview with the Los Angeles Times, Arum said, "I came up with the idea to make him 'King of the Four-Rounders' and got (IBA commissioner) Dean Chance to give him a belt as champion of the nonexistent super heavyweight division."
+Esch would occasionally defend the title on the undercards of popular main events.
+He made six successful defenses before the title was relinquished in 2000.
+That year, the lightly regarded World Athletic Association (WAA) briefly granted him their vacant heavyweight title with the same promotional concept in mind, but quickly backtracked after a couple of poorly regarded matches.

-After his five-year winning streak was brought to an end with a majority decision defeat by heavyweight Billy Zumbrun in August 2001, he fought his first ten rounder against fifty-two-year-old former world heavyweight champion Larry Holmes at the Norfolk Scope in Norfolk, Virginia, on July 27, 2002.
+Esch's five-year streak was brought to an end with a majority decision defeat by heavyweight Billy Zumbrun in August 2001.
+The following year, he fought his first ten rounder against 52-year-old former world heavyweight champion Larry Holmes at the Norfolk Scope in Norfolk, Virginia, on July 27.
 While Holmes won a unanimous decision, Esch was credited with a controversial knockdown in the final round, which was later shown in filmed replays as not being a knockdown, no punch having landed, and it was a slip; and Holmes only reeled against the ropes.
 This was one of only three fights in a 109-fight career that was scheduled for more than four rounds.